explodinglabs/explodinglabs.github.io/docs/_posts/2016-11-03-pipe-jq-to-less.markdown

 permalink: /pipe-jq-to-less
 ---
-Use `jq --color-output` to colorize the json, and `less --raw-control-chars` to output raw control characters.
+Use `jq --color-output` to colorize the json, and `less --raw-control-chars` for raw characters to be displayed.

 ```sh
 jq --color-output . data.json | less --raw-control-chars